PrismaticFlower/shaderpatch/assets/shader patch user readme.txt

 ### Configuring ###

 Shader Patch comes with a number of settings that can be adjusted by the user.
+You can run 'Shader Patch Settings.exe' (or 'Shader Patch Installer.exe' if you manually installed, they're the same application and will enter the configurator mode when it detects being in the game's folder) or you can edit the and edit the config file 'shader patch.yml' directly.

 See and edit the config file 'shader patch.yml' in your game directory for a list and descriptions of them.
 Checking it out before using Shader Patch is highly recommended.

 ### Uninstalling ###